afeborgeaud/dsmpy/README.md

 - test scripts are in pydsm/tests

 ## Usage
-#### General use: using pydsm input file.
+### General use: pydsm input file.
 Run in parallel.
 A template input file is in *pydsm/tests/input_file/template.txt*.
 Its contents is as below
 ```
 sac_files ~/git/pydsm/tests/sac_files/*T
 output_folder ~/git/pydsm/tests/sac_files
+# duration of synthetics (in seconds)
 tlen 3276.8
+# number of points of frequency-domain synthetics
 nspc 256
+# sampling frequency for time-domain synthetics
 sampling_hz 20
+# prem, ak135
 seismic_model prem
+# 0: P-SV+SH, 1: P-SV, 2: SH
 mode 0
 ```
 This input file can be runned in parallel from a Unix shell using: